CypheronLabs/Cypheron-core/docs/examples/client-libraries.md

 # Language-Specific Client Libraries

-This guide provides complete client library implementations for popular programming languages, making it easy to integrate PQ-Core into your applications.
+This guide provides complete client library implementations for popular programming languages, making it easy to integrate Cypheron-Core into your applications.

 ## Python Client Library